“The book is better.”

 Harry Potter.
 Hunger Games.
 Lord of the Rings.
 Books or Movies?

 Is the original always better?
 What about Disney?
-Nearly every movie they’ve ever made is an adaptation, but kids won’t enjoy the original Sleeping Beauty.
+Nearly every movie they’ve ever made is an adaptation, but I guarantee kids won’t enjoy the original tale to Sleeping Beauty.

 Books and Movies Aren’t Really That Similar.